Leafly-com/shortenator/README.md

   config.remove_protocol = true # OPTIONAL false by default
-  config.default_tags = ['repo_name'] # OPTIONAL empty by default, let you auto tag all bit.ly links for organization config.bitly_group_guid = ENV['DEFAULT_BITLY_GROUP_GUID'] #OPTIONAL the bitly docs recommend to set this in the event you accidently switch your token's group and hit a smaller limit than you intended. source: https://dev.bitly.com/v4/#operation/createFullBitlink end
+  config.default_tags = ['repo_name'] # OPTIONAL empty by default, let you auto tag all bit.ly links for organization config.bitly_group_guid = ENV['DEFAULT_BITLY_GROUP_GUID'] #OPTIONAL the bitly docs recommend to set this in the event you accidently switch your token's group and hit a smaller limit than you intended. source: https://dev.bitly.com/v4/#operation/createFullBitlink config.caching_model = LinkLookup # OPTIONAL this allows you to save your shortened links to your own database table to avoid hitting a service's API rate limits, more details below. end
 ```